Financial Settlement in Divorce Solicitors

 When deciding how to proceed the court can order the property be sold, make judgement on each party’s share or if there are children, the court can order one party remain at the property with the child until the age of 18.
 It is important, however, for the pre-action letter to be sent and for mediation to be sought to avoid court proceedings.
 Call Winrow Solicitors today to know your rights and position regarding your assets.

-Ring for free legal aid assessment
+Ring for legal aid assessment

 Contact our Divorce Financial Settlement Solicitors for Bangor (Gwynedd), Anglesey, Conway & Caernarfon Today